edgedb/edgedb/docs/clients/rust/getting_started.rst

     and ``edgedb migrate``.

   - a ``/migrations`` folder with ``.edgeql`` files named starting at ``00001``.
-These hold the `ddl`_ commands that were used to migrate your schema.
+These hold the :ref:`ddl <ref_eql_ddl>` commands that were used to migrate your schema.
 A new file shows up in this directory every time your schema is migrated.

-If you are running EdgeDB 3.0 and above, you also have the option of using the `edgedb watch`_ command.
+If you are running EdgeDB 3.0 and above, you also have the option of using the :ref:`edgedb watch <ref_cli_edgedb_watch>` command.
 Doing so starts a long-running process that keeps an eye on changes in ``/dbschema``, automatically applying these changes in real time.

 Now that you have the right dependencies and an EdgeDB instance, you can create a client.